Music Program - Programs - Eskenazi Health

-Past performances have featured: renowned soprano Angela Brown, Latin jazz ensemble Pavel & Direct Contact, Middle Eastern music ensemble Salaam, string trio Time for Three, the American Pianists Association finalists, and members of the Indianapolis Symphony Orchestra.
+Past performances have featured: renowned soprano Angela Brown, Latin jazz ensemble Pavel & Direct Contact, Middle Eastern music ensemble Salaam, string trio Time for Three, the American Piano Awards finalists, members of the Indianapolis Symphony Orchestra, and Dance Kaleidoscope, among others.

-For more information about the Marianne Tobias Music Program, please call 317.880.4792 or fill out the Contact Us form linked below.
-In addition to this performance-based music program, Eskenazi Health offers music therapy with a board-certified music therapist.
-Click here to learn more about the Eskenazi Health Music Therapy program.
+For more information about the Marianne Tobias Music Program, please call 317.880.4801 or fill out the Contact Us form linked below.
+In addition to this performing arts program, Eskenazi Health offers music therapy with a board-certified music therapist.
+Visit the Eskenazi Health Music Therapy page to learn more.

 MEDICAL DISCLAIMER: This website is NOT for medical emergencies or medical treatment.
 If you are having a medical emergency, please call 911 or go to the nearest emergency room.
 For medical treatment, please contact your physician’s office by phone or go to the nearest appropriate facility.
 The Michael & Susan Smith Emergency Department is located on the Eskenazi Health downtown campus, 720 Eskenazi Ave.
 If you need to speak with a nurse urgently to discuss your symptoms but it’s not an emergency, please call Eskenazi Health Connections at 317.880.7666.